 MC Hammer Net Worth

-MC Hammer net worth: MC Hammer is an American rapper, entertainer and dancer who has a net worth of $2 million.
+MC Hammer is an American rapper, entertainer and dancer who has a net worth of $2 million.
 At the peak of his career in the 1990s, Hammer's personal fortune topped $70 million.
 Unfortunately he lost most of his wealth through extreme personal expenditures.
 He filed for bankruptcy in 1996.
-MC Hammer is notable for his unique dancing skills and outlandish fashion.
+More info on his finances and his over-the-top lavish mansion that pushed him off a financial cliff, later in this article.

 MC Hammer scored his biggest hit with the single, "U Can't Touch This," off 1990's Please Hammer, Don't Hurt 'Em.
 The single topped the Billboard chart and the album was No. 1 for 21 weeks.
 The song continues to be a cult-classic.
 Hammer toured in support of the album extensively throughout Europe in 1991.
 The album was notable for sampling famous artists such as Prince, The Jackson 5, Marvin Gaye, and Faith No More.